-Interring ashes at Sun Rising is possible.
-Choosing to inter creates a place where family and friends can visit their loved one, to sit and talk, to reflect and find healing in nature's tranquility.
-It is possible to inter ashes in meadow or woodland plots.
-In woodland, a tree can be planted near the grave, and a memorial plaque inscribed with a few special words.
+At Sun Rising we offer the option of interring ashes at Sun Rising.
+Even after a cremation, having a place where ashes are buried means family and friends have somewhere they can visit their loved one, to sit and talk, to reflect and find healing in nature's tranquility.
+As with coffin burial, it is possible to inter ashes in meadow or woodland plots.

 The next step is to visit the burial ground, or to call us and make an arrangement to meet there, where we talk through what you are looking for.
 We are flexible and willing to meet any time, seven days a week, during daylight hours.
 Let us help.

 As an environmentally-aware organisation, we will always encourage burial instead of cremation.
 Cremation uses a huge amount of fossil fuel and adds to environmental pollution.
 Furthermore, crematoria can feel bare and institutional, leading to higher funeral costs as families spend more to make the event special.
 There is usually a funeral before or another queueing to come in after: it can feel very much like a production line.